 So after two years of fawning publicity, he finally, for the first time, was catching a lot of heat, and he was catching a lot of darts, and he was getting a lot of criticism.

-And I think the people on his staff who are probably still angry that he would not charge obstruction on the basis of this, I think, untenable legal theory that they were investigating under for two years, uh, got very angry at the negative press coverage.
+And I think the people on his staff who are probably still angry that he would not charge obstruction on the basis of this, I think, untenable legal theory that they were investigating under for two years got very angry at the negative press coverage.

-And I think Mueller himself got irked enough about the uh negative press coverage that he was willing to sign a letter that I uh like you, I think the staff wrote.
+And I think Mueller himself got irked enough about the negative press coverage that he was willing to sign a letter that I, like you, I think the staff wrote.

-But I but I would want to just add one thing about this, Sean.
+But I would want to just add one thing about this, Sean.

-So what I don't understand is if Mueller didn't do the one job that he was brought in to do, namely make the resolve this uh this case, who is he to be telling anybody else how to do their job?
+So what I don't understand is if Mueller didn't do the one job that he was brought in to do, namely resolve this case, who is he to be telling anybody else how to do their job?

 We can't put enough emphasis on this.